hifiberry/hifiberry-os/README.md

 - [sox](http://sox.sourceforge.net/)
 - [HiFiBerry dsptoolkit](https://github.com/hifiberry/hifiberry-dsp)

-Note that there is no direct support for local music archives (e.g. MP3 files on a NAS) yet.
-If you have a local music collection, you need to use an additional music server to stream music to HiFiBerryOS, e.g.

-- Roon
-- Logitech Media Server
-- iTunes

-You might also configure the included music player daemon, but you have to do this from command line.
-A simple MPD UI names ympd is running on HTTP port 9000.

 ## Integrations and additional functionalities

 There are several ways to add functionalities to HiFiBerryOS or integrate it into other systems.